The 5 B’s of Thriving: Accessing God’s Love

 Photo above by: Brooke Cagle on Unsplash

 Thriving involves our whole being.
 Quieting the body (and mind) opens us to God and others.
 Be connected to yourself, and pay attention to how you feel physically and emotionally.
-Especially during these turbulent times, be mindful of how stress affects your body and engage in practices such as:
+Especially during times of difficulty or stress, be mindful of your body and engage in practices such as:

 - Finding a daily physical exercise to reduce stress and anxiety.
 Our bodies, just like our emotions, require care.

 - Conducting a 3-minute body scan to help attune to your embodied emotions.
 Focused breathing can activate the parasympathetic nervous system, putting us into a state of rest and relaxation.

 - Meditating or contemplating on scripture.
 Contemplation calms our body, mind, and spirit.

 - Pursuing activities that activate positive emotions.
 Boosting positive emotions can improve our physical health and immune system.

 Our beliefs form our identity, and direct us toward purpose.
 They give us access to transcendent experiences (e.g., God’s love).
 Be aware of your core beliefs—what brings meaning, strength, and hope in your life?
 Use this opportunity to re-evaluate what matters most, and align your life to your highest values.
 Be intentional about making traction towards what matters.
 Some ways include:

 - Engaging in prayer for yourself and for others.
 Prayer practices are an active way to reframe upset into actionable, positive steps, and can reduce anxiety through reassurance and hope for the future.